-What is media practices in communication?
+What is the media practices option in communication?

-Whether you’re interested in radio broadcasting, videography, screenwriting or social media influencing, the media practices option in the communication degree program will give you the experience and hands-on training to succeed.
+Whether you’re interested in radio broadcasting, videography, vlogging, documentary production, screenwriting or social media influencing, the media practices option in the communication degree program will give you the experience and hands-on training to succeed.
 You’ll learn about mass media and new digital media technologies, and establish a foundation in digital, film and audio media production.
 Then you’ll gain field experience in an area of your choosing, such as media production, digital marketing and broadcasting, through a communication internship.

-Why study media practices communication at UNH?
+Why study media practices in communication at UNH?

 - Audio engineer

 - Documentary filmmaker